adaptdk/adapt_core/README.md

 * View that uses Flexslider library and displays the 5 latest slide nodes.
 Slides are rendered using the Full Content view mode
 * Flexslider option set
 * Three image styles.
 In case of a responsive website these styles can be used in a Client-side adaptive image setup

+####Adapt page
+Creates the Basic Page content type, along with its correct permissions and variables.

 ####Adapt wysiwyg
 **Creates the following:**